chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 This should only need to happen once per developer.

-Note: these are expected to evolve over time as the governance of Chapel is migrated from Cray to an external/community body (the major elements are likely to be similar, though the specific people involved are likely to change and grow).
+Note: these are expected to evolve over time as the governance of Chapel is migrated to an external/community body (the major elements are likely to be similar, though the specific people involved are likely to change and grow).